Palencia: Muslim rule and bishopric restoration

 Alfonso VI conferred many privileges on Bernardo's successor, Raimundo.
 Pedro of Agen in France, one of the noted men brought in by Bishop Bernardo of Toledo, succeeded Bishop Raimundo.
 A supporter of Queen Urraca, he was imprisoned by Alfonso I of Aragon.
 In 1113 a provincial council was held in Palencia by Archbishop Bernardo to quell the disorders of the epoch.
 The long and beneficent administration of Pedro was succeeded by that of Pedro II, who died in Almeria and was succeeded by Raimundo II.
 Bishop Tello took part in the battle of Las Navas de Tolosa in 1212, where Palencia won the right to emblazon the cross over its castle.

+Historically, there was a Jewish community in Palencia, with the first documentation of Jews living there dating to 1175, when Alfonso VIII transported 40 Jews to the town and placed them under its jurisdiction.
+Most Jews of Palencia eventually moved to Portugal in 1492 due to the expulsion of the Jews.
+On the eve of the expulsion, the Jews protested to the Crown that local leaders blocked the sale of their communal property, permitted under the edict.
+The synagogue was eventually granted to the municipality, which planned to found a hospital, though by 1495 the building was being used as a municipal abattoir.

 The University of Palencia was founded in 1208, before being a University it was called Studium Generale.

 In the Studium Generale of Palencia studied Saint Dominic of Guzman, the Founder of the Catholic Dominican Order.

 Later bishops

 In 1410 Bishop Sancho de Rojas fought at the battle of Antequera, where the Infante Ferdinand, regent of Castile and León, defeated Mohammed VII, king of Granada, and in the Treaty of Caspe he aided Ferdinand to secure the crown of Aragon.

 Saint Vincent Ferrer preached in Palencia, so successfully converting thousands of Jews, the Catholic sources tell, that he was permitted to employ the synagogue for his new-founded hospital of San Salvador, later joined to that of S. Antolin.

 The successive bishops of Palencia, who, as feudal lords, were invariably members of the noble families, include: